-Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/ Processes in Place to Support Compliance Ensuring effective leadership throughout the Authority and being clear about executive and non-executive functions and of the roles and responsibilities of the scrutiny function The Authority does not require an executive committee however a clear statement of the respective roles and responsibilities of the scrutiny function is set out including its approach towards putting this into practice.
-Standing Orders and Financial Regulations Turiculori A clear statement of the respective roles and responsibilities of Authority members, members generally and of senior officers is set out.
-Standing Orders and Financial Regulations Delegation Scheme Codes of Conduct Job descriptions Role maps Ensuring that a constructive working relationship exists between Authority members and officers and that the responsibilities of members and officers are carried out to a high standard A scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the Authority taking account of relevant legislation has been agreed and is monitored and updated when required.
-Standing Orders and Financial Regulations Delegation Scheme
+Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/ Processes in Place to Support Compliance 1.
+Ensuring effective leadership throughout the Authority and being clear about executive and non- executive functions and of the roles and responsibilities of the scrutiny function The Authority does not operate an executive/scrutiny model, however the executive and scrutiny functions of the Authority and its other committees are set out in Standing Orders.
+Is there some text missing here?
+Standing Orders and Financial Regulations Independent chair and membership of Governance Committee Delegation Scheme Codes of Conduct Job descriptions Role maps 2.
+Ensuring that a constructive working relationship exists between Authority members and officers and that the responsibilities of members and officers are carried out to a high standard A scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the Authority taking account of relevant legislation has been agreed and is monitored and updated when required.
+Standing Orders and Financial Regulations Delegation Scheme • The Chief Fire Officer is responsible and accountable to the Authority for all aspects of operational management.
+Delegation Scheme

-• The Chief Fire Officer is responsible and accountable to the Authority for all aspects of operational management.
-Delegation Scheme • Protocols have been developed to ensure that the Chairman and Chief Fire Officer negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained Role map Job description Performance Management Standing Orders and Financial Regulations Code of Conduct for Members Code of Conduct for Officers • A senior officer is responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control The Finance Officer is the Authority's Section 151 Officer.
+Protocols have been developed to ensure that the Chairman and Chief Fire Officer negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained Role map Job description Performance Management Standing Orders and Financial Regulations Code of Conduct for Members Code of Conduct for Officers A senior officer is responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control The Finance Officer is the Authority's Section 151 Officer.
 The Constitution sets out the functions of Section 151 Officer as follows: Ensuring lawfulness and financial prudence of decision making Administration of financial affairs Contributing to corporate management Supporting the Standards Committee Providing advice Giving financial information

 A different senior officer is responsible to the Authority for ensuring that agreed procedures are followed and that all applicable statutes, regulations are complied with.
 The Deputy Clerk is the Authority's Monitoring Officer.
-The Constitution sets out functions of Monitoring Officer as follows: • Maintaining the Constitution • Ensuring lawfulness and fairness of decision making • Receiving reports • Conducting investigations • Proper officer for access to information • Advising whether executive decisions are within the budget and policy framework • Providing advice
+The Constitution sets out functions of Monitoring Officer as follows: Maintaining the Constitution Ensuring lawfulness and fairness of decision making Receiving reports Conducting investigations Proper officer for access to information Advising whether executive decisions are within the budget and policy framework Providing advice -- -- --